Mehrojiddin/Home-work-15.07/README.md

 Example:
 "a" , "edabit"  = 1
 "b",	"big fat bubble" = 4
-### String Match
+### String Match with string lenght
 The first way we use string match.
-When we use this method, we can find how many times used the first string in the second string.
+When we use this method, we can find how many symbol the first string use in the second string.
+And string length can to find how many times this used.